 Common Myths About Alopecia Areata

-Truth: It’s an autoimmune issue, not a cleanliness problem. - Myth: Hair loss is permanent.
+Fact: It is not cleanliness, it is an autoimmune issue. - Myth: Hair loss is permanent.

-Truth: Hair often regrows, though it may fall out again. - Myth: Only adults get it.
+Fact: Hair could easily grow, but fall out once more. - Myth: Only adults get it.

 Prevention and Prognosis